aciatto/Crypto/CRYPTO ORIGINS.md

 supply and could easily see their wealth destroyed by rampant inflation (e.g. Venezuela).
 Satoshi proposed a careful "reward schedule" that baked moderate inflation into the ecosystem, but would not allow a central entity to print more money than what was originally planned.

-Minders are incentivized to honestly verify transactions, because if they do, they have a chance to receive a reward of Bitcoin.
+Miners are incentivized to honestly verify transactions, because if they do, they have a chance to receive a reward of Bitcoin.
 This mining process is how new Bitcoins are brought into existence.
 A block of transactions is mined/confirmed every ten minutes.
 Among the miners that helped confirm the block, one is selected to receive a Bitcoin reward.
 The reward used to be 50 BTC/block, but has been halved to 25 and again to 12.5.
 In a graph of supply versus time, the function approaches the asymptote of the "final" amount of BTC that will be in circulation, 21 million coins.

 This document could proceed endlessly, but I think that it is important to leave more of the story up for discovery.
 It is time to go into the world and learn more about this emerging field and make sense of the chaos through careful analysis.